- Doing without the profit motive

 Under capitalism, decisions about what to produce and how are driven by the profit motive of those who own the means of production.
 Workers are then impelled to make it happen through the threat of unemployment and the lure of wage increases and promotions.

-Under social ownership there would be no profit.
+Under social ownership no one would receive a profit.
 So, what would replace it?
 Why would those responsible make good decisions on investment, enterprise organization or product choice?
 And why would we all do our bit to ensure efficient production?

 Let’s look first at the investment and management decisions.
 Investment includes incremental expansion and/or improvement to existing operations and totally new projects involving new products or production methods.
 Proposals need to be put up and funding approved.